-Aspect-oriented programming (AOP) (Kiczales et al., 1997) addresses crosscutting concerns - functionality or features scattered across several classes causing duplication - by encapsulating duplicated code in one place.
-Although integrating handwritten code with generated code does not necessarily deal with cross-cutting concerns, AOP can be used for this integration (Schindler, 2012).
+Aspect-oriented programming (AOP) [20] addresses crosscutting concerns - functionality or features scattered across several classes causing duplication - by encapsulating duplicated code in one place.
+Although integrating handwritten code with generated code does not necessarily deal with crosscutting concerns, AOP can be used for this integration [7].
 One advantage in this context is that the generated code does not need to offer a specific architecture to be extendable by handwritten code.
-Instead, the handwritten code is added by so called aspects.
+Instead, the handwritten code is added by so called aspects, as shown in Fig. 6.